Why is a clock needed?

 Methods of clock generation

 There are many ways to generate a clock signal.
 Before discussing some of these, I think that it is important to define what the clock signal should look like and to talk about how a clock pulse was generated with the original 6502 vs how it should be!
 I want a clock signal that is a square wave, with a 50% duty-cycle.
 All forms of 6502 have 3 clock pins.
 These are: phase 2 in (pin 37), phase 2 out (pin 39) and phase 1 out (pin 3).
-The original way of generating the clock signal used all of these connections.
-The better way is to only use the phase in (pin 37) connection.
+The original method of generating the clock signal used all of these connections.
+There is a better way, which is to only use the phase in (pin 37) connection.
 The reasoning for this will become apparent as I demonstrate different methods of generating the clock signal.

 Interestingly you can actually generate a clock signal by connecting just a resistor and capacitor, as shown in Figure 1.
 This is because all 6502s contain an internal oscillator!
 However, I would expect the resistor-capacitor solution to not be the most stable solution and could be affected by external factors, such as temperature fluctuation and component tolerances.
 Also, the manufacturer of the 65C02 (WDC) does not recommend relying on the internal oscillator.